 Overview

-• Successfully represented independent directors of a public company in the North Carolina Business Court and in the North Carolina Court of Appeals arising from a $48 billion acquisition; obtaining full dismissal
+• Successfully represented independent directors of a public company in the North Carolina Business Court and North Carolina Court of Appeals arising from a $48 billion acquisition; obtaining full dismissal

 • Successfully represented a major financial services firm in litigation involving treasury and municipal bond mark-ups and sales charges